 Virtual Avatar Coaches: Improving Mental Health Treatment for College Students with Accessible Peer Support (2019-2020)

-The 2019-2020 project team will implement the peer health coaching curricula as a course within Psychology & Neuroscience.
-Team members will also examine the mental health of peer coaches through training and program implementation, and assess the effects on mental health of students who participate in pilot implementation with one dormitory.
+The 2019-2020 project team implemented the peer health coaching curricula as a course within Psychology & Neuroscience.
+Team members examined the mental health of peer coaches through training and program implementation and assessed the effects on mental health of students who participated in pilot implementation with one dormitory.

 Fall 2019 – Spring 2020

-See earlier related project, Virtual Avatar Coaches: Improving Mental Health Treatment for College Students with Accessible Peer Support (2018-2019).
+See related teams, Peer Coaches: Improving Mental Health Treatment for College Students (2020-2021) and Virtual Avatar Coaches: Improving Mental Health Treatment for College Students with Accessible Peer Support (2018-2019).

 Image by DariuszSankowski, CC0 Creative Commons